dansmyers/CSProjectStudio/README.md

 407-646-2146

 ## Office Hours
 Office hours are by appointment.
-I will be regularly accessible by instant messaging via Slack, discussed in more detail below.
+I will be regularly accessible by instant messaging via Slack, which we'll discuss during the first class meeting.

 ## Official Course Description